by Angela Ysseldyk, Nutritionist and Beekeeper's Daughter

-10-HDA, a natural fatty acid only found in royal jelly, is revealing itself to be of tremendous value when it comes to skin health.
+10-HDA, a natural fatty acid only found in royal jelly is revealing itself to be of tremendous value when it comes to treating dry skin.

 Scientists did several tests on royal jelly.
 First, they evaluated the activity of 10-HDA on the regulation of skin differentiation markers.
 They then measured how royal jelly affected the inflammatory response and restored skin barrier function.
 And lastly, they evaluated royal jelly's effect on xerosis, which is an abnormal dryness of the skin.